Up to 50% off sofas & mattresses — limited‑time deals.

 Hands-on checks that actually help:

-• Sit all the way back: do you get lumbar support without slumping?
+• Sit all the way back and see whether you get support without slumping, especially if you care about back support.

 Where traditional sofas fit best

-Traditional sofas work well when you want the room to feel anchored and finished: formal living rooms, studies, traditional/transitional interiors, and spaces with existing wood casegoods or classic molding.
-They can also balance a modern room if you keep surrounding pieces simpler (plain rug, clean-lined tables) and let the sofa be the “character” item.
+Traditional sofas work best when you want the room to feel grounded and finished: formal living rooms, studies, traditional interiors, or mixed spaces that already have classic wood furniture or molding.
+They can also make more sense after you think through how the sofa will function in the room and how the style fits the room overall.

 Related sofa styles people compare with traditional sofas